The NACA Program: What it is and how it works

 2. Meet with a housing counselor

-You’re also required to meet with a housing counselor.
+To access a NACA mortgage, you’re also required to meet with a housing counselor.
 Your counselor reviews your income and current debts to gauge your financial readiness to purchase a home.
 They’ll determine how much you can spend on a house.

-If you’re not financially ready, your counselor will provide instructions on becoming NACA-qualified, and then help monitor your progress.
+If you’re not financially ready, your counselor will provide instructions on becoming NACA-qualified and then help monitor your progress.

 3. Attend a purchase workshop